rivkacal/MD_repo/README_simulation_execution.md

 - 60 is settings.dat (mandatory) appears in ss.f,
 - 61 is finalpx1 or 'temp' (output in case simulation crashes) | appearing in write.f (open,close)
 - 63 is 'random.dat' file | appears in ss.f (open, close),
-- 70 is EnergyTerm | appears in ss.f,
+- 70 is EnergyTerm | appears in ss.f, LD.f , sym.f (writes)
 - 71 ???? holds temperature? | appears in ss.f (closed),
 - 91 is 'time.dat' (time for all simulation) | appears in int.f
 - 93 is TrajDist file |	appears in ss.f,int.f
 - 99 is EnergyTot | appears in ss.f,int.f (integrate)
--
--

 - 999 is 'timeleft.dat' (remaining for aimulation after first integartion) | appears in int.f (opens, closed)

 # MD.com
 Defines common parameters and variables to be used in different functions.
 From physical parameters like settigs for gamma and tau to their formatting (fortran).
 Format for X,Y,Z coordinates , velocities and forces.